awestover/thoughts/content/1research/MAD Agenda.md

 - (I guess putting positive probability on an inconsistent set of activations is supposed to be bad.)

 > [!bug] Concern 9
-> evhub gave some example about "minimal circuit being evil" (Although I didn't spend enough time to really understand the post)
+> evhub gave some example about "minimal circuit being evil"
 >
 > Anyways, my concern is something like the "**simple explanations don't explain bad behavior conjecture**" is pretty load bearing for this approach.
 > Does this seem true?